mdsajjadhossain25/Shopshore/README.md

 - Marketing and Promotion: Promote featured products to attract customers.
 - Open Source: This project is open-source.
 Contribute to its development on GitHub.
 ### Contributing
 We welcome contributions to make ShopShore even better!
 Please refer to our Contribution Guidelines for details on how to get involved.
+See CONTRIBUTION.md